Beau Kittredge: Semi-Professional

 In 2013, Kittredge signed with the San Francisco Dogfish of the now-defunct Major League Ultimate.
 After a season with the Dogfish, he moved to the San Jose Spiders, an AUDL team.
 In his first season for the Spiders, Kittredge recorded 36 goals, 32 assists and 31 blocks, whilst starting all 15 games.
 The Spiders finished the season by beating Toronto Rush 28–18 to win the 2014 AUDL Championship, resulting in Kittredge being named league MVP.
-Kittredge helped the Spiders to a second straight Championship victory in 2015 a 17–15 win against Madison Radicals.
+Kittredge helped the Spiders to a second straight Championship victory in 2015 in a 17–15 win against Madison Radicals.
 Over the season, he recorded 33 assists, 66 goals and 24 blocks.
 He was also named the league MVP for the second year in a row.
 In 2016, Kittredge signed for the Dallas Roughnecks for their inaugural season in the league.
 Injury meant that Kittredge was unable to have a full season, as he tore his ACL and MCL in a game against Charlotte Express.
 Despite this, he recorded 9 assists, 22 goals and 9 blocks during the season, with the Roughnecks still managing a perfect 15–0 record for the season to win the 2016 AUDL Championship.
 Beau signed for the San Francisco FlameThrowers for the 2017 season, winning the championship over the Toronto Rush, and in 2018 went to the New York Empire where he won a championship in 2019.
-Although he currently (2021) will not "commit to retirement," he is not playing.